orasraf1241/IMDB_explore_Moive/README.md

 in this app we develope a command line tools that inform you about movies, For example we serch for: "Avengers"

-1.Movie title "\n"
+- 1.Movie title
-2. Genre : list of genre
+- 2. Genre : list of genre
-4. MPAA rating.
+- 4. MPAA rating.
 (R, PG-13, etc)
-5. Movie duration
+- 5. Movie duration
-6. Director or list of directors if more than one (comma separated)
+- 6. Director or list of directors if more than one (comma separated)
-7. Star or list of stars ( comma separated )
+- 7. Star or list of stars ( comma separated )